The most current and lively council files we're working on are:

 LIMITING VEHICLE IDLING

 This unanimously passed the Transportation Committee May 4, 2021.
 Thank you to so many neighborhood councils that have weighed in!
+Now we wait and wait and wait and nag and nudge for the report.

 Please chime in on Council File 19-0604 to help limit vehicle idling and improve our air quality, as many other areas in the US have already done!
 Visit ncsa.la/advocacy_vehicle_idling to learn more.